 - For example, in the various international environmental treaties, countries agree to strengthen various environmental regulations to deal with an international externality. - State and local governments may negotiate with each other and sign agreements to coordinate policies or to create a "special use district" of the same "size" as the externality.
-(Examples include airport and transit authorities (NY, NJ and CN) and water commissions (US and Canada, Sweden and Denmark) etc. - D. Second, within a country with a federal government or region with existing inter-governmental institutions (such as the EU), the affected states or countries may "ask" higher levels of government to regulate the matter of concern. - Adjacent counties may ask states to regulate "county externalities." - States may ask the federal government to regulate "inter state externalities." - In Europe the regulation of many international externalities is coordinated by the European Community. - E. We will analyze the demand for international treaties and their effectiveness in more detail later in the course. - In the meanwhile, consider the following puzzles. - Is there a free riding problem among governments? - Are their commons problems among governments? - The results of international Coasian contracts may well be highly imperfect (relative to Pareto optimality) for several reasons.
-Discuss some of these.
+(Examples include airport and transit authorities (NY, NJ and CN) and water commissions (US and Canada, Sweden and Denmark) etc. - D. Another solution possible within a country is to "ask" higher levels of government to regulate the matter of concern. - Adjacent counties may ask states to regulate "county externalities," states may ask the federal government to regulate "inter state externalities." - In Europe the regulation of many international externalities is coordinated by the European Community. - The results of these methods may well be highly imperfect (relative to Pareto optimality) for several reasons.
+Discuss some of these. - Is there a free riding problem among governments?